-Thirty-three Institute Affiliates have been selected for 2021-22 academic year.
-The Affiliate Program identifies and recognizes faculty, administrators, and staff (Affiliates) dedicated to enhancing learning outcomes and experiences of our students through contributions to Drake Institute teaching and learning and research programs.
+The Affiliate Program identifies and recognizes faculty, administrators, and staff dedicated to enhancing the student experience and learning outcomes through contributions to Drake Institute teaching and learning and research programs.

 The Affiliate Program